chrishadi/SublimeRunOnSave/README.md

 Here comes the settings part.

-Create a Sublime Project (using "Save Project As" command from "Project" menu), and then edit the project (Project > Edit Project) so that the project configuration resemble something like this:
+Create a Sublime Project (using "Save Project As" command from "Project" menu), and then edit the project (Project > Edit Project) so that the project configuration resembles something like this:
 ```javascript
 {
 	"settings":